FAQs

 Icon chevron

-No — we welcome all applicants (as long as you have a high school diploma, GED, or other equivalent).
+No, we welcome all applicants (as long as you have a high school diploma, GED, or other equivalent).
+Students can apply whether they have never attended college, completed some college coursework, or already earned their associate’s degree.

 I have college credits.
 Will they transfer into Rivet School?